AMJADH195/eolus.io/model_processing/readme.md

  * `--forcemodel` Force run a model, ignore its enabled status (for dev purposes)
  * `--maxtime` Hard cutoff for forecast hour, so that the entire model run isn't processed (for dev purposes)
  * `--verbose` Disabled quiet mode for external calls (such as `gdalwarp`)

-# Dependencies
-These dependencies are required on the machine that is running `get_models.py`.

- * Python 2
- * GDAL/OGR
- * .pgpass file for connecting to your DB
- * Local filesystem access for the user running it

- ## Optional, but useful dependencies

- * MapServer, for actually making the models available on the web.
-See `eolus.map`

 # Creating the Postgres Tables
 See the sql dump for the schemas required for the tables.
 These need to go into the "logging" namespace.